kasperjo/MixedObservableRRT_OLD/README.md

 # The mixed observable RRT
-A Python implentation of the MORRT is coming soon.
+A Python implementation of the MORRT is coming soon.